argoproj/argo-cd/docs/projects.md

 argoproj proj role remove-policy
 ```

 Project roles in itself are not useful without generating a token to associate to that role.
-ArgoCD
+Argo CD
 supports JWT tokens as the means to authenticate to a role.
 Since the JWT token is
 associated with a role's policies, any changes to the role's policies will immediately take effect
 for that JWT token.

 The following commands are used to manage the JWT tokens.

 ```bash
 argoproj proj role create-token PROJECT ROLE-NAME argoproj proj role delete-token PROJECT ROLE-NAME ISSUED-AT
 ```

-Since the JWT tokens aren't stored in ArgoCD, they can only be retrieved when they are created.
+Since the JWT tokens aren't stored in Argo CD, they can only be retrieved when they are created.
 A
 user can leverage them in the cli by either passing them in using the `--auth-token` flag or setting
 the ARGOCD_AUTH_TOKEN environment variable.
 The JWT tokens can be used until they expire or are
 revoked.
 The JWT tokens can created with or without an expiration, but the default on the cli is